What is PayID?

 Why can't I use PayID?

-PayID is not available for all payments, you will not be able to use PayID if your payment:
+PayID is not available for all payment types.
+You won't be able to use PayID if your payment:

-• Either via custom authorisation rules or because you are an Operator
+- Requires authorisation (e.g. via custom authorisation rules, or because you are an Operator)

 Why was my payment not remitted same day?

-Some banks will hold the first payment made to a new PayID for 24 hours, if this occurs your payment will be remitted next business day.
+Some banks hold the first PayID payment to a new PayID.
+If this happened, your payment will be remitted the next business day.

 Why was my PayID payment cancelled?

-If we don’t receive the correct amount and reference to your PayID within 25 hours, we will cancel the PayID payment in pay.com.au.
-You will need to create the payment again and generate a new reference for the payment if you still wish to make it via PayID.
+If we don't receive the correct amount and reference to your PayID within 25 hours, we'll cancel the payment and send you an email notification.
+You'll need to create the payment again with a new reference.

 Why was my PayID payment refunded?

-• You transferred to the wrong PayID email address - make sure the email is correct before trying again
+- You transferred to the wrong PayID email — check the address and try again

-• You transferred the wrong amount - make sure the amount is correct and try again
+- You transferred the wrong amount — check the amount and try again